becker929/dj-explorer/README.md

 # dj-explorer

 A web app for exploring DJ mixes from SoundCloud, made in Flask with Flask-SocketIO.
+The search is based on the text descriptions of mixes and it is capable of finding mixes when given a track as well as finding tracks when given a mix.
+No fancy audio-based search, for now.